 Here it is on 23rd August 2005, obviously in good shape.
 I'm in danger of contracting cucumber poisoning, but apart from that I can't complain!
 As you can see, there are even some flowers on the plot.

-: Renata has now finished digging the final section, by the road, and she's planning to put raspberries and strawberries in there.
+October 2005: Renata has now finished digging the final section, by the road, and she's planning to put raspberries and strawberries in there.
 She'd just had a load of manure delivered, and was hard at work digging that in.
 I have a horrible suspicion that in 2006 she'll be wanting a second plot.
-In fact the man with the next plot is cutting down on his work, so Renata is working some of his plot too.2008
+In fact the man with the next plot is cutting down on his work, so Renata is working some of his plot too.

-: Half-way through May, Charlotte had still done virtually nothing, so Renata has now retrieved the whole plot, and hopes that her back is strong enough now for her to do the work.
-I'm afraid the friends are now ex-friends.
+2010: I was wrong.
+Half-way through May the daughter had still done virtually nothing, so Renata has now retrieved the whole plot, and hopes that her back is strong enough now for her to do the work.